-Enable logging for troubleshooting
+Enable Profile Management logging

-Only enable logging if you experience an issue in your Profile Management deployment and want to troubleshoot it.
-In addition, disable logging when the issue is resolved and delete the log files, which might contain sensitive information.
+Enable Profile Management logging for all events and actions only when troubleshooting an issue in your Profile Management deployment.
+When you have the issue resolved, disable logging and delete the log files because they might include sensitive information.